-On January 1, 2008, the Company adopted the provisions Financial Accounting Standards Board ("FASB") Statement No. 157, Fair Value Measurements, for fair value measurements of financial assets and financial liabilities and for fair value measurements of nonfinancial items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
-Statement 157 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-Statement 157 also establishes a framework for measuring fair value and expands disclosures about fair value measurements.
-The valuation techniques required by SFAS 157 are based upon observable and unobservable inputs.
+The Company's financial instruments include cash, cash equivalents, marketable securities and payables, all of which are short-term in nature and accordingly approximate fair value.
+Fair value is defined by the ASC as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The ASC also establishes a framework for measuring fair value and expands disclosures about fair value measurements.
+The valuation techniques required by ASC are based upon observable and unobservable inputs.
 Observable inputs reflect market data obtained from independent sources, while unobservable inputs reflect our market assumptions.
 These two types of inputs create the following fair value hierarchy: